Fish for finance: Relocations of financial assets and staff

 As the pandemic began to ease in Europe, banks and financial firms picked up the pace of relocations from London to the EU, and said there was likely still more to come.
 Despite original expectations that most of those jobs would end up in Frankfurt, Paris had actually gained the most by that point, with Morgan Stanley, Bank of America and JPMorgan making the largest moves to the French capital; bankers were said to find its lifestyle, proximity to London and a more business-friendly attitude from President Emmanuel Macron's government attractive.
 Milan, too, had landed some banking business, with Goldman Sachs tripling its 2017 staff there, including its head of European corporate and sovereign derivatives.
 Barclays is also running its mergers and acquisitions for Europe and the Middle East from Milan.

 In late 2022, the European Commission announced plans to introduce new regulations requiring financial firms doing business in the EU to clear a portion of their "systemic" derivatives in EU-based clearing houses.
 The exact percentage would be determined by ESMA within a year of the law's adoption.
 This has been seen as indicating it was less likely that the EU would extend the equivalence it temporarily granted UK markets after Brexit beyond its current expiration date of 2025.

 "London used to be the largest financial centre of the European Union and everybody liked it," said Euronext CEO Stéphane Boujnah.
 "Today, [it's] the largest financial centre of the United Kingdom".
 He noted that Ryanair had recently chosen to list in Dublin only instead of the LSE as well, and Universal Music Group chose to list in Amsterdam, bypassing London entirely.
 An EU official told The Guardian that the regulatory proposal had less to do with Brexit and more with the desire for the bloc to be less dependent on outside providers, a lesson it had learned from the effects of the recent Russo-Ukrainian War.

+In 2024, Michael Mainelli, Lord Mayor of the City of London, told Reuters that by the City's calculations Brexit had cost it 40,000 jobs, a quarter of which went to Dublin.
+That estimate was far greater than any previous one.
+Mainelli allowed that there were more total jobs in the City than at the time of the Brexit vote due to the economy expanding into data analysis and insurance, as well as other sectors beyond finance.
+The City's total financial output had fallen by 15 per cent since Britain formally left the EU in late 2019, part of the sector's 1 percent drop nationwide, while financial output grew in France, Germany and Ireland over the same period.
+Calling Brexit a "disaster", Mainelli said he had made nine trips to continental Europe on the City's behalf and called on the Labour government elected earlier that year to do more to help, particularly with visa policy.